 Here you’ll discover charming medieval towns with cobbled stone streets, stunning landscapes and vibrant cities.
 You can also discover the country’s fascinating history and traditions through a vibrant folk culture and numerous museums dedicated to various crafts.
 As the Carpathian Mountains take up a large part of the country, you’ll find painted monasteries and stunning castles dotting the rocky hilltops.

 Whether you live for the outdoors, love to explore cities and towns, or look for new foodie destinations, Romania has it all.
-From the forested hills and mountains to the beach resorts on the Black Sea coast and everything in between, your next adventure awaits you in Romania.
+Your next adventure awaits you in Romania, from the forested hills and mountains to the beach resorts on the Black Sea coast and everything in between.

 Discover historic towns with cobbled stoned streets, medieval architecture, stunning castles, and legends kept alive even today.
 If you love the outdoors, there are many options for you to explore.
-From the Tatra Mountains in the south to the lakes, forests and the Baltic Sea in the north, Poland offers various landscapes suited for all adventures.
+Poland offers various landscapes suited for all adventures, from the Tatra Mountains in the south to the lakes, forests, and the north’s Baltic Sea.

 Want to know more about Poland?
 Read 10 Fun facts about Poland!